Chart Color Schemes

 Templestowe Lower has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Local infrastructure changes significantly influence regional performance.
-AreaSearch has identified 22 projects likely impacting the area.
-Notable ones include Eastern Freeway Upgrades, Templestowe Road Duplication and Upgrade, North East Link - Doncaster Interchange Upgrades, Aquarena Outdoor Masterplan Redevelopment.
-The following list details those most relevant.
+The performance of an area can significantly be influenced by changes made to its local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 22 such projects that are likely to impact the area.
+Notable among these are Eastern Freeway Upgrades, Templestowe Road Duplication and Upgrade, North East Link - Doncaster Interchange Upgrades, and Aquarena Outdoor Masterplan Redevelopment.
+The following list details those projects considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.